awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ## Deleting a Snapshot<a name="DeletingASnapshot"></a>

-You might want to delete a snapshot, for example, if you have taken many snapshots of a storage volume over a period of time and you don't need the older snapshots\.
+You can delete a snapshot of your storage volume\.
+For example, you might want to do this if you have taken many snapshots of a storage volume over time and you don't need the older snapshots\.
 Because snapshots are incremental backups, if you delete a snapshot, only the data that is not needed in other snapshots is deleted\.

+**Topics**
 + [Deleting Snapshots by Using the AWS SDK for Java](#DeletingSnapshotsUsingJava)
 + [Deleting Snapshots by Using the AWS SDK for \.NET](#DeletingSnapshotsUsingDotNet)
 + [Deleting Snapshots by Using the AWS Tools for Windows PowerShell](#DeletingSnapshotsUsingPowerShell)